daroscode/charsheet/README.md

 # charsheet
-Character sheet for the Prymarya System
+Character Sheet App for the Prymarya Tabletop RPG System.